channel open v4.1.0 AI agent harnesses tested end-to-end

 # Then photograph the pairing screen on one machine

-# and send the photo to Claude on the other.
+# and send the photo to the agent on the other.
 It runs `agent-bridge pair` for you.

 # Verify